-The webinars are being developed and coordinated by WRAP and Anthesis Group UK.
+The webinars were developed and coordinated by WRAP and Anthesis Group UK.

 Anthesis is a global sustainability services and solutions provider, which believes that commercial success and sustainability go hand in hand.
 They develop financially driven sustainability strategies, underpinned by technical expertise and delivered by innovative collaborative teams across the world.